vm3114/MessMenuApi/README.md

 # Mess Menu API

-An API that scrapes current day's mess menu from https://www.ssms-pilani.in/ and returns json data (For Bits Pilani - Pilani Campus).
+[MessMenuAPI](https://messmenuapi.onrender.com/doc) is an API that scrapes current day's mess menu from https://www.ssms-pilani.in/ and returns json data (For Bits Pilani - Pilani Campus).

 ## Documentation